Why Anthony Bourdain Is Becoming an Activist Against Food Waste (Q&A)

 “As chefs and as cooks, we see how the same thing that everybody told us was shit last year, wouldn’t pay for it and would turn their noses up, suddenly every man-bun neck-beard is paying $29.95 for,” says Bourdain of uni, lobster and tuna in The Hollywood Reporter’s exclusive clip of the doc.
 “People who cook food and spend time with food, they know what the good stuff is.
 Those dumbasses in the dining room may not know, but we know.
 We know, we always knew.”

 Co-directed by Anna Chai and Nari Kye, the eco-minded doc also applauds those implementing innovative and delicious solutions, and features appearances by chefs Dan Barber, Mario Batali, Danny Bowien and Massimo Bottura.
 The Rockefeller Foundation, which last year made a $130 million commitment to cut food waste in half by 2030, supported Zero Point Zero Films and Bourdain to create the doc.
-It makes its world premiere on Saturday at the Tribeca Film Festival.
-Cinetic Media is handling sales.
+Neon's Super LTD will release Wasted! in select theaters and on VOD on Oct.
+13.

 Bourdain sat down with THR to talk balking at fine dining’s food waste, appreciating oft-tossed ingredients and making sense of that “uncomfortable” New York Times review of Locol.